 Alabama National Guard Scholarship

 Scholarship Opportunities for Minority Women

 D. Fred and Marian Bovie Technical Scholarship Application Package

 AWS Foundation Programs

 Patrick W. Kelley Scholarship

 Private scholarships are available based on specific criteria established by the agencies or organizations sponsoring the scholarships.
 Assistance is also provided for students who transfer to other colleges and universities.

 GED recipients on or after July 1, 2002 may receive one free course at Lawson State Community College.
-However, students may use the free course only once at any Alabama Two Year College and eligibility if verified through the Department of Postsecondary Education before tuition credit is applied to a student's account.
+However, students may use the free course only once at any Alabama Two Year College and eligibility if verified through the Alabama Community System's central office before tuition credit is applied to a student's account.
 Students must complete the GED Free Course Request Form and may acquire this form on the website or at either campus (Birmingham or Bessemer) location of the Admissions Office.

 Click here for GED Free Course Request Form.

 Click here for the Ready to Work Free Course Request Form